romrawinjp/romrawinjp/README.md

 [![Most use language](https://github-readme-stats.vercel.app/api/top-langs/?username=romrawinjp&layout=compact&theme=default)](https://github.com/romrawinjp/github-readme-stats)

-I enjoy learning new languages including spoken and programming.

 ## Current interests

 - 👀 I’m interested in math with graph and machine learning.
-- 🌱 I’m currently learning more about deep learning techniques, which are mostly on the way to Geometric Deep Learning.
+- 🌱 I’m currently learning more about deep learning, which are mostly on the way to geometric deep learning.
+- ☕ More coffee!
 - 📚 I love reading books.
 Also love reading poems.
-- 🎢 Extra studying Abtract Algebra, Computer Graphics, Mathematical Modeling
+- 🎃 I enjoy learning new languages including spoken and programming.
-- 😆 Language rank; Thai(native), English, Chinese, French, Japanese, German, and Spanish
+- 😆 Language rank; [Thai(native), English, Chinese, French] - [forgetting] Japanese, German, and Spanish

 <!---
 romrawinjp/romrawinjp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.